-This guidebook introduced a step by step approach for policymakers to develop and implement national STI for SDGs roadmaps, and to participate in and benefit from international partnerships to harness STI potentials to achieve the global goals and leave no one behind.
-The guidebook is also meant to address the 'tower of babel' problem by introducing a set of common languages.
+This Guidebook introduced a step by step approach for policymakers to develop and implement national STI for SDGs Roadmaps and to participate in and benefit from international partnerships to harness STI potentials to achieve the Global Goals and leave no one behind.
+The Guidebook is also meant to address the 'tower of babel' problem by introducing a set of common languages.
 Given the current state of data and the constantly evolving knowledge of needs and potential supply of STI, the underlying analysis has necessarily been very preliminary.
 However, it has attempted to outline what is possible and the kinds of thinking, strategizing and planning that have to be done both nationally and internationally.
-Overall, governance, institutional arrangement and participatory process are critical, in aligning on visions, assigning accountabilities, and shaping ownership by stakeholders.
+As a result, this first edition of the Guidebook promotes a common approach and develops coherent frameworks to examine gaps, evaluates synergies and trade-offs through a joint effort, and prioritizes actions in order to strengthen national STI systems.
+Overall, governance, institutional arrangements and participatory processes are critical, in aligning on visions, assigning accountabilities, and shaping ownership by stakeholders.

-The guidebook has also demonstrated that there is tremendous potential as well as urgency to leverage STI to help developing countries attain the SDG goals.
+The Guidebook has also demonstrated that there is tremendous potential as well as urgency to leverage STI to help developing countries attain the SDGs.
 However, the focus, and financial resources to make and to exploit this potential are not there yet.
 Therefore, an important next step is to discuss how developed countries and the donor community can do more to make this happen.
-On the financing side there is already the beginning of a discussion of how to increase financing for STI for SGDs (Box 4.1).
+On the financing side, there is already the beginning of a discussion on how to increase financing for STI for the SGDs (Box 4.1).
 This should be continued and expanded to include how the support of the international community can be more coherent and effective.

 When the global community embraced the SDGs as a global ambition just four years ago, the pace of technological change 'at the frontier' of science and innovation was not as prominent and global in its reach.
 Hence, it is important to consider resetting the SDG trajectory and means of achieving them in light of recent progress and heightened awareness of opportunities and risks.
-Building on historical lessons and current, emerging practices, STI for SDGs Roadmap is proposed to contribute to new solutions to old and emerging challenges.
+Building on historical lessons and current, emerging practices, STI for SDGs Roadmaps can contribute to formulating new solutions to old and emerging challenges.

-UN System through TFM will stand ready to work with Member States to cultivate communities of practitioners and partners to foster a learning environment to test and improve the approaches as proposed in this guidebook, apply the methodologies to country specific STI for SDG roadmaps, learn from the experiences to further refine the guidebook and potentially initiate or stimulate fit-for-purpose international partnerships.
+UN System through the TFM will stand ready to work with all UN Member States to cultivate communities of practitioners and partners to foster a learning environment to test and improve the approaches as proposed in this Guidebook, apply the methodologies to country specific STI for SDGs Roadmaps, learn from experiences to further refine the Guidebook and potentially initiate or stimulate more fit-for-purpose international partnerships.